tanfwong/rfsoc_notes/_sources/ch1/overview.md

-* We will use an SoC device with a programmable logic (PL) component in the form of an FPGA and high-speed hardened ADCs as the hardware platform to support implementation development for the aforementioned DSP applications.
+* We will use an SoC device with a programmable logic (PL) component in the form of an FPGA and high-speed hardened ADCs as the hardware platform to support the development of the aforementioned DSP applications.